Documentation

 margin

-Can be in pixels or percentages.
+margin can be defined in pixels or percentages.
 It can accept up to four values in the order of top/right/bottom/left.

 inView(element, callback, { margin: "0px 100px 0px 0px" })